-Observation with Questions Interview underpinned by a Portfolio of Evidence Overall Grading
+Observation with Questioning Interview underpinned by Portfolio Overall Grading

+Pass Pass Pass

 Fail Any grade Fail

 Any grade Fail Fail

-Pass Pass Pass

 Pass Distinction Merit

 Distinction Pass Merit

 Distinction Distinction Distinction

 Preparing apprentices for end-point assessment

 To ensure that apprentices develop the knowledge, skills and behaviours that underpin occupational competence, it is recommended that they follow a structured programme of training and development.
 The period of training and development must include the minimum DfE requirements for off-job training, away from the day-to-day job.
 Please refer to DfE guidance and funding rules regarding the definition of what training interventions are permissible under the ruling and responsibilities for recording and evidencing off-job training activities.